Lake George on a Budget? Yup, It's Possible... And We'll Show You How!

 You will spend evenings catching up over s'mores by the fire pit and days splashing in the swimming pool.
 This motel has pet-friendly rooms (so you can bring the whole family), and is right next door to mini-golf (one of our favorite low-budget activities in Lake George).

-Located right on the strip at the northern end of the Village, you cannot ask for a better location at a better price than Lake Haven Motel.
-Park your car and walk everywhere, even to the beach (literally, the beach is a minute away)!
+Located at the northern end of the Village right next to Lake George High School, you cannot ask for a better location at a better price than The Admiral Motel.
+Park your car and walk everywhere, even to the beach (literally, the beach is just minutes away)!

-We love their free WiFi and heated pool, the profusion of happy flowers, and their complimentary BBQ grills so you can save on meals and make your own dinner.
+We love their free WiFi and heated pool, the on-premise trolley stop, and their refrigerators and coffee makers in every room so you can save on coffee and bring back leftovers after dinner.

 Our Favorite Places for Cheap Eats